Meet the trustees

 Neil is based at the MND Association as their Director of Finance.
 He is an experienced Finance and Non-Executive Director in both the not-for-profit and commercial sectors.
 He brings a wide range of expertise to the organisation including strategic finance, income generation, governance and IT.
 Neil also has a passion for art history, completing his Masters Degree with the Open University in 2014.
 His final dissertation was on John Piper and the Coventry Cathedrals.
 More recently he has started to explore an interest in art and the environment, in particular the social impact that art can have on the public understanding of climate change.

 Alixe Bovey is a specialist in the art and culture of the later Middle Ages, with particular interests in illuminated manuscripts, pictorial narrative, and the relationship between mythic history and material culture.
-She is Head of Research at The Courtauld Institute of Art, and became a trustee of the Association for Art History in 2017.
+She is Dean and Deputy Director and Head of Research at The Courtauld Institute of Art, and became a trustee of the Association for Art History in 2017.
 She has held posts at the British Library and the University of Kent, and is a member of Canterbury Cathedral’s Fabric Advisory Committee.

 Jacky Klein is an art historian, publisher and broadcaster.
 After gaining a First Class degree in History from Oxford University and an MA with Distinction from the Courtauld Institute, she worked as a curator at the Barbican, Courtauld and Hayward galleries.
 In 2008 she moved sideways into the world of publishing, as commissioning editor for art books at Thames & Hudson.
-She has subsequently worked at Phaidon Press, Tate Publishing and, since June 2018, she has been Director of Heni Publishing.
-As a broadcaster, she has written and presented a range of arts films and documentaries for The Art Fund, Christie's, Tate, Heni Talks and Bloomberg TV.
-She co-presented ‘Britain’s Lost Masterpieces’ for BBC4 with Bendor Grosvenor and regularly contributes as an arts expert to a range of BBC TV and radio programmes including Radio 4's Front Row.
+She subsequently worked at Phaidon Press, Tate Publishing and HENI Publishing.
+As a broadcaster, she has written, presented and contributed to arts films and documentaries for the BBC, Channel 5, the Travel Channel, Bloomberg TV, The Art Fund, Christie's and Tate, and is a regular contributor on BBC radio.

 Suzy is a consultant pathologist at Peterborough City Hospital, specialising in the diagnosis of bowel cancer.
 She studied art history with the Open University, writing her dissertation on Botticelli's Mystic Nativity.
 Suzy has many years' experience of public and political engagement, raising the profile of pathology with a wide range of audiences.
 She is the immediate past president of the Royal College of Pathologists and was awarded a CBE in 2018 for services to pathology.
 Suzy has been a trustee of several charities for many years and is pleased to combine her experience of governance and engagement with her interest in art history.
 She is particularly interested in the crossover between art and science and the benefits that studying art has for doctors' observational skills.
 Suzy is an experienced public speaker and broadcaster, entertaining audiences on a range of topics from the effect of arsenic in Victorian wallpaper to the vital role of pathology in modern healthcare.